Learn About The Law

 (B) recognizes that obscene content is not protected by the First Amendment to the United States Constitution;

-(C) is required for all library materials available for use or display, including material contained in school libraries, classroom libraries, and online catalogs;
+(C) is required for all library materials available for use or display, including material contained in school libraries, classroom libraries, online catalogs, library mobile applications, and any other library catalog a student may access;

 (D) recognizes that parents are the primary decision makers regarding a student's access to library material;